-Lumps behind the ear can have many possible causes, including problems in the skin or bone.
+Lumps behind the ear can have many possible causes, including localized injury, infections, or internal inflammation.

 Swollen lymph nodes, infections, and certain cancers can also lead to lumps.

 Most cases of a lump behind the ear do not present a cause for concern, however, and normally resolve without treatment.

 There is a range of skin conditions and infections that can cause lumps behind the ear.

 The three main noncancerous causes of lumps behind the ear are:

 Acne is a common skin condition that might cause a lump behind the ear.

 In acne, pores in the skin become blocked with sebum.
 Sebum is an oily substance secreted by units at the base of hair follicles.

 The sebum mixes with dead skin cells and can form a layer called a comedone.

 A pimple might then become infected and inflamed if certain bacteria enter the comedone.